hagnerd/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The main difference between forEach and map, is that map returns a new array, and forEach does not.
+Both iterate over every item in an array.

 2. What is the difference between a function and a method?

+A method is a function that is attached to a class, object, or Pseudo-class.
+It can either be tied to the instance, or be static.

 3. What is closure?

+A closure is a function that carries its lexical context with it.
+Most typically in JavaScript a closure is an inner function that is returned, and has access to a variable defined in the outer function's scope.

 4. Describe the four rules of the 'this' keyword.

+- If used at the top level `this` is the global `this`, which is the Window object in the browser.
+- Implicit `this` refers to the object to the left of the `.` in the calling context.
+I.e. a plain old JavaScript object called 'myObj' with a method called speak that uses `this` inside of it, `this` will refer to myObj because at the calling site it will be called like `myObj.speak()`.
+- New or constructor binding will make `this` the instance that is returned.
+- Explicit binding using .call, .apply, or .bind, allows you to change the what `this` bound to for a method, or constructor.

 5. Why do we need super() in an extended class?

+We need to call super() in an extended class because it calls the constructor of the parent class with the supplied arguments, and copies the instance variables (the properties attached to `this`) that the parent constructor creates, and attaches them to the extended class.

 ## Project Set up